-One bite of this fluffy gluten free blueberry mug muffin and you will be hooked.
+You will be hooked on one bite of this fluffy gluten-free blueberry mug muffin.
 You can make this delicious mug cake in under 3 minutes from start to finish!
 Nobody will be able to tell it was cooked in a microwave!!

 You may have noticed that I have been on a tear lately making cakes in my microwave oven.
 They are so good and fast.
 It is hard not to keep stretching the boundaries to see what other baked goods I can make in the microwave!